adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 ===========

 An in-game reference window.
 It is a tabbed panel, so lookups that would otherwise mean alt-tabbing to a wiki can live in the game.
-Today it has one tab, **Runewords**.
+It has two tabs, **Runewords** and **Uniques**.
+Click a tab to switch to it, or use the chat command that belongs to it.

 ## Opening it